 The Governor's Health Sciences Academy

 The Governor's Health Sciences Academy allows students to start a career pathway in health care and earn college credits while in high school.
-The Governor's Health Sciences Academy six career and technical education pathways: biomedical informatics, medical laboratory sciences, sports medicine, emergency medical services, nursing, and surgical technology.
+The Governor's Health Sciences Academy six career and technical education pathways: biomedical informatics, medical laboratory sciences, sports medicine, emergency medical services, nursing, and surgical sciences.

 Students can check out information on taking courses at GW and starting their college career.